psalaets/www-source/src/posts/2015-04-07-manually-removing-package-from-sublime-text-2.md

 ---
 title: Manually removing a package from Sublime Text 2
 layout: post
-meta_description: Removing a package from Sublime Text 2 when the command palette is not available.
+metaDescription: Removing a package from Sublime Text 2 when the command palette is not available.
 twitter_url: https://twitter.com/paulsalaets/status/585429203631398912
 ---